sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 ### Expect functions

-To check if the code does what it was supposed to, use [expect][expect] functions family:
+To check if the code does what it was supposed to, use the [expect][expect] functions family:

 [expect]: https://ziglang.org/documentation/master/#toc-Zig-Test